Dean Bakopoulos: Life and career

 which praised its sadly funny vibe, saying, "this book nails the entropy of adulthood."

+An Apple TV series based on Bakopoulos's original solo spec pilot, The Off Weeks is currently filming in New York, with Ben Stiller and Jessica Chastain attached to star.
+Bakopoulos is co-creator and executive producer of the series.
+In addition, a TV adaptation of his short story "The Dog" is now in development at Film Nation, with Bakopoulos attached to showrun and executive produce.

 Personal life

+Bakopoulos has two children from his first marriage.
 In September 2015 he married Alissa Nutting.
 They created Made For Love, a television series based on Nutting's novel Made For Love, which premiered on HBO Max in 2021 and starred Cristin Milioti, Ray Romano, and Noma Dumezweni.
 They divorced after the show's second season.